 As you can see, Vietnamese salads are like a symphony of different colors, different textures, and contrasting flavors.
 They are fun to eat, and every bite is full of surprise.

-For this recipe, it’s best to use lean cuts of beef and slice it thinly across the grain.
+For bo tai chanh, it’s best to use lean cuts of beef and slice it thinly across the grain.
 You can leave the meat in the lime juice for longer than an hour but don’t leave it in there for too long because the acid in lime juice can make it mushy.

-I like making this salad in the summer because it’s very refreshing thanks to the lime juice and the aromatic herbs also enhances that freshness.
+I like to make this salad in the summer because it’s very refreshing thanks to the lime juice and the aromatic herbs also enhance that freshness.
 The lime juice also removes any strong and gamy flavors from the beef.
 Besides, the salad can be enjoyed cold which is perfect for hot summer days.

 More Vietnamese salad recipes you may be interested in: